edchelstephens/python-docker-flask/NOTES.md

 `docker-compose up -d`

-- start all docker containers, optionally in daemon mode using -d
+- start all docker containers, optionally in daemon mode(in the background) using -d

 `docker-compose down`